Miserylab: Somewhere Between and Documentary (2012–present)

 In 2012, "Children of the Poor" and "People" were re-released as a seven-inch vinyl single.
 Limited to just 120 copies, it could be ordered in combination with a new download known as the Somewhere Between EP.

 A second miserylab compilation became available in September 2012.
 Documentary was a combined CD and seven-inch vinyl release, held within a single gatefold sleeve.
 Available via the Paris-based D-monic label, it included tracks from Freedom Is Work onward.
 The CD includes 17 tracks, four of which are also present in vinyl form.

 2012 also saw the emergence of In Death It Ends, a new music project used by King to explore occult and dark ambient sound.
 The first release, Forgotten Knowledge, was made on cassette tape to evoke a retro 1970s mystique.
 As In Death It Ends continued to maintain King's interest, miserylab went into hiatus.
 In Death It Ends continues to be an active project.

 In May 2019, King released a number of miserylab songs as a new album titled Seems Like Forever under the name of Rosetta Stone, his previous band from the late 1980s to mid-1990s.
 Rosetta Stone resumed with further new material in 2020.

-Personal life

-King suffers from glossophobia, a form of social anxiety, and has stated on numerous occasions that miserylab will never perform live, saying: "I have no urge… to posture to crowds of people.
-I avoid the music scene politics and social networks with respect to other bands and their inevitable gossip."